 The roux, which is typically made with a combination of oil and butter, is created using gluten-free (or whole-grain flour).
 Most roux, for instance, is made separately and combined later.

 WHAT KIND OF MUSHROOMS ARE BEST FOR HUNGARIAN MUSHROOM SOUP?

 I chose white button mushrooms, not only because of availability but also because of how they cook into the soup.
-Unlike my Vegan Clam Chowder Oh My! recipe, the mushrooms cook in the soup, rather than separately.
+Unlike my Vegan Clam Chowder Oh My! recipe, the mushrooms cook in the soup rather than separately.

-Then, it is simply about the combination of spices and herbs and allowing the soup to simmer on the stove while you make the cashew milk to add a creamy texture to the Hungarian mushroom soup.
+It is then simply about the combination of spices and herbs and allowing the soup to simmer on the stove while you make the cashew milk to add a creamy texture to the Hungarian mushroom soup.

 SMOKED PAPRIKA VS. REGULAR PAPRIKA IS A GAME-CHANGER

 Smoked paprika uses chilis that are smoke-dried and then crushed, whereas regular paprika is just crushed dried chilies without the smokiness.
-They are typically smoked with oak which leads to a strong outdoorsy flavor.
+They are typically smoked with oak, which leads to a strong outdoorsy flavor.

 So, I used liquid smoke, and it didn't even come close.
 With that being said, smoked paprika is strongly recommended for the mushroom soup to turn out the way it should.

 MEAL-PREP SUGGESTIONS/PLANNING AHEAD

 I usually meal prep on Sundays, but this week I prepped on Saturday for the week.
 I chop all the veggies I plan to use during the week and put them into airtight containers for the week.

-We not only were able to eat this mushroom soup for dinner, but I was also able to make three more lunches, packed and ready to go for the week.
+We not only were able to eat this mushroom soup for dinner, but I was also able to make three more lunches packed and ready to go for the week.

-Just remember, cooking and planning ahead can save you a ton of time, and reduce your kitchen stress.
+Just remember, cooking and planning can save you a ton of time and reduce your kitchen stress.
 I served this soup for dinner with a simple dinner salad and rice crackers.